AndreaC-MSFT/MC4S-Labs/Industrial Process.md

 ### Step 3 - Emission factor
 Within the factor library we need to add our specific emission factor to convert a quantity of clinker into CO2 emissions.
-From the factor library that we created in the previous step, we can go to the `Emission factors` tab and click `new emission factor` to create our factor.
+From the factor library that we created in the previous step, we can go to the `Emission factors` tab and click `New emission factor` to create our factor.
 > Note that emission factors can be also imported from various sources instead of being manually entered.

 Key data to add to the emission factor record includes:
 - `Name` - In this example we will use `Cement Production - Emissions from clinker`
 - `Unit` - This is the unit of measure for the input quantity.
 In our case we want to define _X metric tons of CO2 per 1 metric tons of clinker_ therefore we will set `Unit` = `metricton`.
 As an example, if we wanted to define _X metric tons of CO2 per 1 kg of clinker_ than we would set `Unit` = `kg`.
     > Notice that the unit of measure in the emission factor does not necessarily need to coincide with the unit in which the activity data are entered or ingested.
 We could for example define the factor as _kg_ and then ingest industrial process activity data in metric tons, lb, and grams.
 Microsoft Sustainability Manager's calculation engine will automatically take care of the conversion for each activity data item.
 - `CO2` and `CO2 unit` - This is where we define how much CO2 we emit for 1 ton of clinker.
 Our example is _0.507 metric ton of CO2 per metric ton of clinker_.
-Therefore we set `CO2` = `0.5-7` and `CO2 unit` = `metricton`.
+Therefore we set `CO2` = `0.507` and `CO2 unit` = `metricton`.
     > In our example we only produce CO2 but other industrial processes might produce other or multiple greenhouse gasses.
-In that case we would add the quantities and unit of each relevant greenhouse gas in the same emission factor.
+In that case we would add the quantities and units of each relevant greenhouse gas in the same emission factor.

 <img alt="Screenshot" src="./assets/IndustrialProcess-Factor.png" width="700" />

 ### Step 4 - Emission factor mapping
 Next we need to indicate in which conditions we want to use the emission factor that we created in the previous step.
 There are different ways to do that but in this article we will use the `Emission factor mapping` to link our emission factor to the `Industrial process type`.
 In short, we want to instruct Microsoft Sustainability Manager to use our _Cement Production - Emissions from clinker_ emission factor to calculate items in the `Industrial process` table when `Industrial process type` = `Cement production`.
-In order to do that, we go back to our factor library _Demo Industrial process factors_, we open the `Factors mapping` tab and we clink on `New factor mapping`.
+In order to do that, we go back to our factor library _Demo Industrial process factors_, we open the `Factors mapping` tab and we click on `New factor mapping`.
 Key data to add to the emission factor mapping record includes:
 - An arbitrary name
 - `Reference data` section - Here we set the reference data to which our emission factor will be linked.
 Ultimately this sets the conditions in which the emission factor will be used by the calculation engine.
 We can define a combination of multiple reference data but in our example we simply select the `Cement production` item from the `Industrial process types` reference table.